Danisense-RnD/pysub20/README.rst

 >>> subdev.open()

 Then you can use the wrapped sub20 functions in your code.
 For you to understand how to use them properly I strongly recommend to read the sub20 documentation first: http://www.xdimax.com/sub20/doc/sub20-man.pdf

+If you don't have a sub20 in your system and you will try to create SUBDevice instance then you'll get an ImportError exception.